gitawego/work-note/linux.md

 ##### Passing custom flags

 We encourage users to insert all flags inside `~/.var/app/com.microsoft.Edge/config/edge-flags.conf`.
 If this file doesn't exist, then create one.
 For each flag, they should be separated by newlines.
-For example, if you want to pass --ozone-platform=wayland and --enable-features=UseOzonePlatform, then the edge-flags.conf file will look like the following:
+For example, if you want to pass `--ozone-platform=wayland` and `--enable-features=UseOzonePlatform`, then the edge-flags.conf file will look like the following:

 ```
 --ozone-platform=wayland